Unpacking Political Bias in Large Language Models: Insights Across Topic Polarization

 Related papers

-This study explores the challenge of aligning large language models with human intentions and values.
+This study examines the alignment of large language models (LLMs) with human values for mitigate the domain of politics.

 Large language models (LLMs) are trained on vast amounts of data to generate natural language.